explodingcamera/musiqplus/README.md

 - Hide Video (Sound only)
 - Custom notification sound (Chrome only)
 - Cross-pad settings (musiqpad + musiqplus settings) (Chrome only, maybe Userscripts in the future)
+- See who liked/disliked a video
+- create your own color themes

 # Issues / Feature Requests